Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Heirlooms of Power/Horizon Cleaver/Maelstrom-Taming Warrior’s Code.md

   - "[[On Wings of Deadly Lightning]]"
 ---
 Horizon Cleaver’s lightning submits to the wielder’s will.
 She’s mastered its mercurial zeal, gaining the following benefits:
--  Horizon Cleaver doubles 10s on decisive damage rolls against thunderstruck characters.
+-  [[Horizon Cleaver]] doubles 10s on decisive damage rolls against thunderstruck characters.
--  When she incapacitates a nontrivial enemy who’s thunderstruck, she adds (Essence) to her base Initiative upon resetting.
+-  When she incapacitates a nontrivial enemy who’s thunderstruck, she adds ([[Essence]]) to her base [[Initiative]] upon resetting.
--  Only 1s on her attack roll count towards losing control of Brilliant Reproach.
+-  Only 1s on her attack roll count towards losing control of [[Brilliant Reproach]].

 ## Dissonant